 So how much water do we really need?

 Since we are all different from each other, there is no exact rule, but researchers recommend 2.2 liters of fluid intake per day for women and 3 liters for men.
 Still, how much water you personally need to feel your best is dependent on many more factors like build, amount of exercise, what you eat, if it is hot outside, etcetera.
 One safe indicator for dehydration is the color of your urine.
 If you are doing fine, you should be peeing in pale straw yellow, as you can learn from multiple color charts.

 Science aside: The smartest and safest way to keep yourself hydrated might just be to simply listen to your body and drink water as soon as you get thirsty.
 We’ve designed mitte to learn your usage patterns so that your daily water supply is always available at the push of a button.

-We are launching in early 2017.
+We are launching in September 2017.
 Sign up to our newsletter to be the first to know and access exclusive offers.